Miracle (Super Junior song): Reception

 The single topped Airplay charts and remained #1 for three consecutive weeks.

 Cover version

-A Mandarin cover of "Miracle" was performed by Super Junior 05's Mandopop sub-unit, Super Junior-M, which was released in Super Junior-M's debut album, Me (2008).
+A Mandarin cover of "Miracle" was performed by Super Junior's Mandopop sub-unit, Super Junior-M, which was released in Super Junior-M's debut album, Me (2008).
 The dance break in the song is slightly remixed and a bass vocal is added to complement the main vocals of the song.
 The Chinese title is translated to "You Are My Miracle."

+A remake version was performed by NCT Wish in 2025, which was released as the second single off the album 2025 SM Town: The Culture, the Future (2025), a commemorate album to SM Entertainment's 30th anniversary.

-Credits
+Credits and personnel

+Credits adapted from the album's liner notes, for both Super Junior's original version and NCT Wish's cover version.